MedAI-UAIX/IS-MAN/README.md

 - **SonoPilot**: Implementations of hybrid force–position control, impedance control, and Cartesian position control for the robotic manipulator.
 - **SonoMind**: The multi-agent framework coordinating perception, control, and decision modules as used in the autonomous workflow.
 - **SonoMind**: Real-time segmentation: a segmentation pipeline supporting multiple target anatomies (thyroid, carotid artery, liver) with inference scripts and model configurations for clinical deployment.
-- **LesionDetection**: Thyroid-nodule detection module with training/inference scripts and evaluation utilities
+- **LesionDetection**: Thyroid-nodule detection module with inference scripts
 - **KeypointDetection**: Keypoint Detection for Thyroid Localization
 - **Franka_ws**: